spacelift-io/user-documentation/docs/integrations/source-control/gitlab.md

 Please give the personal access token a descriptive name and grant it  `api` scope_._ Note that while we will only **write** commit statuses, merge request comments and environment deployments, GitLab's permissions are coarse enough to require us to take _write_ on the whole thing.

+!!! warning
+    Please note, when creating tokens bound to a GitLab user, the user is required to have "Maintainer" level access to any projects you require Spacelift to be able to access.

 Once you've created your personal API token, please pass it - along with the server API host - to the integration form in Spacelift and click the Save button:

 ![](<../../assets/screenshots/image (106).png>)